harry-th/boatleShip/README.md

+### This code is a far inferior than the refactored BoatleShip 2 but is here for a reference for it as it was essentially functional.
 # BoatleShip
 ** An enhanced battleship game **
 *that also requires a refactor and to rethink the server client relationship to maintain game integrity*